jakubgarfield/gitignore-database/README.md

 gitignore-database
 ==================

 This project is a simple database of [.gitignore](http://git-scm.com/docs/gitignore) files.
 It's created for a fast search use with nanoc and javascript.

+It is a completely static HTML site and doesn't require any special server capabilities.

 ### Add your .gitignore